NV1/COVID19ChatBot/README.md

 # End to End COVID19 ChatBot through utilization of DialogFlow, Python/Flask, MongoDb Atlas, and deployed on Pivotal Cloud foundary and Telegram.
-For further search: On Telegram app go to @Covid19ChatBot This chatbot can give answers of all of your queries related to the CoronaVirus.
+For live bot interaction: On Telegram app message @COVID19_HelpChatBot This chatbot can give answers of all of your questions related to the CoronaVirus.